-- Encryption of SIP messages using SIP over TLS You can enable SIP over Transport Layer Security (TLS) to encrypt the SIP messages between the service provider and the your business.
-SIP over TLS relies on the widelydeployed and standardized TLS protocol to encrypt the signaling messages.
-You can configure the SIP Transport parameter in the SIP Settings section of the Line 1 and Line 2 Settings (PHONE 1 and PHONE 2) page. - Secure Calling using SRTP
+Encryption of SIP messages using SIP over TLS

+You can enable SIP over Transport Layer Security (TLS) to encrypt the SIP messages between the service provider and the your business.
+SIP over TLS relies on the widely-deployed and standardized TLS protocol to encrypt the signaling messages.
+You can configure the SIP Transport parameter in the SIP Settings section of these pages: Line 1 Settings (PHONE Port), PSTN (LINE Port), and DECT Line 1 - DECT Line 10.

+Secure Calling using SRTP

 Voice packets are encrypted by using Secure Real-Time Transport Protocol (SRTP).
 This function is implemented on a standards basis (RFC4568).
-Secure call service (Secure Call Serv) is enabled by default in the Supplementary Service Subscription section of the Line 1 and Line 2 Settings (PHONE 1 and PHONE 2) page.
+Secure call service (Secure Call Serv) is enabled by default in the Supplementary Service Subscription section of these pages: Line 1 Settings (PHONE Port) and DECT Line 1 - DECT Line 10.
 When this service is enabled, users can activate secure calling by pressing the star () key before dialing a phone number.
-Alternatively, you can enable the Secure Call Settings to encrypt all calls from a user's phone.
-See the Supplementary Service Settings section of the User 1 and User 2 page.
+Alternatively, you can enable the Secure Call Setting to encrypt all calls from a user's phone or a DECT line.
+See the Supplementary Service Settings section of the User 1 page and the DECT Line 1 - DECT Line 10 page.